What is fatigue and why it is important to train employees on how to manage it?

 The legal duty is on employers to manage risks from fatigue, irrespective of any individual’s willingness to work extra hours or preference for certain shift patterns for social reasons.

-A Cambridgeshire company was sentenced to a £30,000 penalty (plus a £24,000 in legal costs) after one of its employees fell asleep while driving home and swerved into the path of a truck.
+In 2006, a Cambridgeshire company was sentenced to a £30,000 penalty (plus a £24,000 in legal costs) after one of its employees fell asleep while driving home and swerved into the path of a truck.

 Being compliant with the Working Time Regulations alone is not sufficient to address the issue of fatigue management.
 Advice on fatigue-related issues needs to be specific to an organisation and tailored to its workers.
 It is critical that both managers and employees can recognise the causes and signs of fatigue and know how to prevent it from becoming a hazard.

 Utilising training to address Fatigue Management

 We’ve created a Fatigue Management Online Training Course, designed to help users recognise the signs and symptoms of fatigue, understand the sleep cycle, as well as the importance of fatigue management.
 The Fatigue Management eLearning Training Course is a useful tool to instruct employees on how to prevent fatigue and exhaustion and is an essential tool to face today’s fast-paced world.
 It is a fully online interactive course and assessment, accessible on any device, 24/7, with no time limits through our modern LMS.

 Speak to our team to see what Bolt can do for you